doncollins/StardewValleyMods/README.md

 ## Credits

 Thanks to Pathoschild for maintaining SMAPI.
-Portions of the code of this mod (indicated by comments in the source files) are used under the following license:
+Portions of the code of these mods (indicated by comments in the source files) are used under the following license:

 ```
 The MIT License (MIT)